Vagelis-Prokopiou/MDBtoMySQL/README.md

 ## Contribute

-Since I cannot test every possible case of database schema, if you encounter errors with your db setup, create an issue in order to fix it and incorporate it in the project.
+Since I cannot test every possible case of database schema, if you encounter errors with your db setup/schema, create an issue with the appropriate info.

 All development happens on the "develop" branch.
 Make sure to target any PRs to that branch.